 Don’t tell, ask.
 Asking a question with your company name in the subject line works nicely, such as:

 Did you enjoy your purchase from (name of company)?

 It opens up inquiry and comes across as interest rather than a demand.

 Time it right

-That’s right, date after purchase should also be taken into account if you want to get more reviews.
+That’s right, date after dispatch should also be taken into account if you want to get more reviews.
 Are you sending requests within an hour of purchase?
 Or are you waiting for them to have worn out those trainers before asking their thoughts?

-Research has found the best time to send a review request is 3-5 days after purchase.
+Research has found the best time to send a review request is 3-5 days after dispatch.
 It’s not urgent enough before the customer has even used your product, and its not too long that your services have completely slipped their mind.

 This does not incentivise customers to leave only shining reviews, it just rewards them for actually leaving a review whatever its nature.
 We advise not specifying an amount or discount, as this works better than openly offering 10% off.
 The allure of a coupon alone removes room for hesitation over the offer, as well as reduces any incentivising effects.

-Lastly, the best way to make sure you’re optimising your emails to collect more reviews is to test them.
+Lastly, the best way to make sure you’re optimising your invitations to collect more reviews is to test them.
 Make different variations and test which ones work the best.
 It’s a good idea to A/B test regularly so your invitations don’t become stale, as this may be a cause of slow review rates.

-So we know what needs to go into your email to help boost those reviews, but the content of your review collector page is also important.
+So we know what needs to go into your invitation to help boost those reviews, but the content of your review collector page is also important.